-- Switch OFF the WATER HEATER breaker on the AC Distribution Panel under the starboard salon loveseat. - 2.
+- 1. Switch OFF the WATER HEATER breaker on the AC Distribution Panel inside the port electrical cabinet in the atrium. - 2.
 Open all fresh water faucets (hot and cold).
 Set combination faucets to warm position.
-Leave the faucets open. - Switch ON the FRESH WATER PUMP 1 & 2 breakers on the DC Distribution Panel under the starboard salon loveseat. - 4.
+Leave the faucets open. - 3.
+Switch ON the FRESH WATER PUMP 1 breaker on the DC Distribution Panel inside the port electrical cabinet in the atrium. - 4.
 Allow the water to run until the tank is empty.
-The tank is empty when all faucets no longer produce a stream of water. - Switch OFF the FRESH WATER PUMP 1 & 2 breakers. - 6.
-Remove the hoses from the input and output sides of the fresh water pumps, and let the pumps and hoses drain into the bilge.
-See chapter 3 for pumps location. - 7.
-Switch ON the FRESH WATER PUMP 1 & 2 breakers for 3-5 seconds to remove the water from the bottom of the pump housings and then turn OFF the FRESH WATER PUMP 1 & 2 breakers. - 8.
+The tank is empty when all faucets no longer produce a stream of water. - Switch OFF the FRESH WATER PUMP 1 breaker. - Remove the hoses from the input and output sides of the fresh water pump, and let the pump and hoses drain into the bilge.
+See chapter 3 for pump location. - 7.
+Switch ON the FRESH WATER PUMP 1 breaker for 3-5 seconds to remove the water from the bottom of the pump housing and then turn OFF the FRESH WATER PUMP 1 breaker. - 8.
 Drain all water from the water heater.
 Refer to the water heater user manual for the draining procedure.